lewdavidson/Angular-Zoo/README.md

   - [ x ] Gender
   - [ x ] One Like
   - [ x ] One Dislike
-- [ ] Users can filter the list of available animals by:
+- [ x ] Users can filter the list of available animals by:
- - [ ] All
+ - [ x ] All
- - [ ] Animals less than 2 years old
+ - [ x ] Animals less than 2 years old
- - [ ] Animals more than 2 years old
+ - [ x ] Animals more than 2 years old

 Must use: